-Harambee Youth Employment Accelerator is a social enterprise that builds solutions to address a mismatch of demand and supply in the youth labor market by connecting employers with first-time workseekers.
+Harambee Youth Employment Accelerator is a social enterprise that builds solutions to address a mismatch of demand and supply in the youth labour market, by connecting employers with first-time workseekers.
 At the time of the study, Harambee served roughly 100,000 unemployed youth annually.
-Harambee targets a population where information frictions may be important: unemployed or underemployed youths from low-income backgrounds with limited post-secondary education, formal sector work experience, and access to referral networks.
+Harambee targets a population where information frictions may be important: unemployed or underemployed youths from low-income backgrounds with limited post-secondary education, formal sector work experience, or access to referral networks.

-Harambee measures workseekers’ skills using a variety of existing psychometric assessments used by job placement agencies and, in some cases, large firms.
-Based on their assessment results, the top 1 percent of individuals join a program that prepares them for and places them in jobs with Harambee’s partner employers.
+Harambee measures workseekers’ skills through a variety of existing psychometric assessments used by job placement agencies and, in some cases, large firms.
+Based on their assessment results, the top one percent of individuals join a programme that prepares them for, and places them in jobs with Harambee’s partner employers.

-This evaluation focused on individuals who had completed the initial assessment, but were unlikely to receive placement into the full job readiness program.
+This evaluation focuses on individuals who had completed the initial assessment, but were unlikely to receive placement into the full job readiness programme.
 Researchers partnered with Harambee and assessed 7,000 workseekers between September 2016 and April 2017, capturing their skills in six domains: cognitive skills, literacy, numeracy, problem-solving ability, ability to focus, and grit (a measure of persistence).

 In the study period, unemployment in Johannesburg was 28% for the working-age population, 51% for people aged 15-24, and 32% for people aged 25-34.
 This rate is particularly high for Black youth.
 Many South African firms hire through social networks, referrals, or word-of-mouth, which may exclude workseekers without connections to the formal labour market.

 The project involves a series of experiments.
-The first allows researchers to test if revealing information to workseekers and firms simultaneously improves treated work-seekers’ labor market outcomes, which would suggest information frictions exist in this labour market.
-The second and third experiments reveal information separately to workseekers or to firms.
+The first allows researchers to test whether revealing information to workseekers and firms simultaneously improves treated workseekers’ labour market outcomes, which would suggest information frictions exist in this labour market.
+The second and third experiments reveal information separately to workseekers and to firms.
 This enables researchers to understand whether firms, workseekers, or both sides of the market face frictions.
 This matters for designing the most effective interventions.
 It establishes which side of the market benefits from information, who might pay for information, and whether there are gains from providing information to both sides of the market.
 The fourth and fifth experiments establish if effects are due to the actual content of information, or merely demonstrate that any kind of certification improves outcomes.